Prostate Cancer

 The Gleason score is the most common system used to grade prostate cancer.
 The grade of a cancer indicates the aggressiveness and speed of growth of the cancer cells.
 This gives doctors an idea of the types of treatment to implement.

-• Cancer grade: The pathologist looks at how the cancer cells are arranged in the prostate, and assigns a score on a scale of 3 to 5 from two different locations.
-The higher the grade, the more aggressive the cells.
+• Cancer grade: The pathologist looks at how the cancer cells are arranged in the prostate, and assigns a score on a scale of 3 to 5 from two different locations respectively.
+The higher the grade, the more aggressive the cancer cells.

-• Gleason score: The two grades will be added together to create a Gleason score.
+• Gleason score: The two grades will be added together to form a Gleason score.
 This score tells doctors how likely the cancer is to grow and spread.

 Staging

-Prostate cancer is staged by the T, N, and M classifications.
-Staging also includes the Prostate-specific antigen (PSA) level and Grade Group.
+Prostate cancer is staged by the T, N, and M classification.
+Prostate-specific antigen (PSA) level and Grade Group are also considered when staging prostate cancer.

 • Stage I